romulocintra/user-locale-client-hints/README.md

 Servers will receive no information about the user's locale preferences.
 Servers can instead opt-into receiving such information via a new `Locale-Preferences` Client Hints.

 We are inclined to use [BCP47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) mechanism for delivering user locale preferences, allowing the handle of these preferences in a consistent way across the industry and with [UTS 35](https://unicode.org/reports/tr35/tr35.html#Key_And_Type_Definitions_) to define a set of the most common user preferences.

-To accomplish this, Browsers should introduce several new `Client Hint` header fields where information can be obtained  by using the list of headers bellow , that would represent the best intent of resolving the information using [Add Likely Subtags ](https://www.unicode.org/reports/tr35/#Likely_Subtags) algorithm and by values set by the user in their user locale preferences.
+To accomplish this, Browsers should introduce several new `Client Hint` header fields where information can be obtained by using the list of headers below, which would represent the best intent of resolving the information using [Add Likely Subtags ](https://www.unicode.org/reports/tr35/#Likely_Subtags) algorithm and values set by the user in their user locale preferences.

 **`Sec-CH-Locale-Preferences`**